With so many options available, it can be hard to find the right retirement plan. That's why we've made it…

-For example, if you invest $10,000 per year for five years in an Endowment Plan with maturity dates of 5 years and 8 years, then the Plan with 8 year maturity will fetch you much more than the one with 5 year maturity.
+If you invest $5,000 per year for ten years in an endowment plan with a maturity date of 5 years and 8 years, then the one with the 8-year maturity will net you more than the one with a 5-year maturity.

 There are many types of savings plans, from a regular savings account to a term deposit.
 And then there are endowment policies.

 Not all endowments have the same maturity date, but they all have one thing in common: higher interest rates and returns than other types of fixed duration plans.